-If you aren’t familiar with the term “quick bread,” it simply means bread that isn’t made with yeast.
-It’s quick in that there is no rise time for the yeast to do its thing.
-Probably the quick bread that I bake most often is banana bread, but this chocolate chip quick bread is a close second.
+The quick bread that I bake most often is banana bread, but this chocolate chip bread is a close second.
 I think of this as more of a dessert or late afternoon snack, but I won’t tell if you eat a slice for breakfast.

-I love this alongside a big mug of coffee or tea.
+I love this chocolate chip quick bread alongside a big mug of coffee or tea.
 I prefer chocolate chip quick bread warm, but it’s pretty darn good when served cold, as well.

-The ingredients are pretty much all pantry staples and things you likely already have, similar to chocolate chip cookies.
+The ingredients are pretty much all pantry staples, and things you likely already have, similar to chocolate chip cookies.

-As with most quick breads (again, like banana bread) the bake time can vary a little.
-If you like a crispy crust with done center crumb (not dry, but springy and no doughy parts), then you will likely want to bake for an hour.
+As with most quick breads, the bake time can vary a little.
+If you like a crispy crust with done center crumb (not dry, but springy and no doughy parts), then you will want to bake this bread for an hour.

-- 1/2 cup butter softened
+- ½ cup butter (softened)

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/4 cup granulated white sugar
+- ¼ cup granulated white sugar

 - 2 eggs